ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 #### Functions Support

-Conditions in the `WHERE` clause are the functions that apply to the columns.
+Conditions in the `WHERE` clause contains calls of the functions that operate with columns.
 If the column is a part of an index, ClickHouse tries to use this index when performing the functions.
 ClickHouse supports different subsets of functions for using indexes.

 The `set` index can be used with all functions.
 Function subsets for other indexes are shown in the table below.